AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ## Reflection

-I think we could reasonably switch to (PARITAL) throughout.
+I think we could reasonably switch to (PARTIAL) throughout.

 As Richard's comments in `TcHsType` point out, we don't want maximal polymorphism.
 His example is: